Jamalpur Medical College

-Sheikh Hasina Medical College (জামালপুর মেডিকেল কলেজ) is a government medical college in Bangladesh, established in 2014.
+Jamalpur Medical College (জামালপুর মেডিকেল কলেজ) is a government medical college in Bangladesh, established in 2014.
 It is located in Jamalpur.
 It is affiliated with University of Dhaka as a constituent college.

 It has a five-year medical education course leading to an MBBS.
 One-year internship after graduation is compulsory for all graduates.
 The college is affiliated with the University of Dhaka, and the degree is recognized by the Bangladesh Medical and Dental Council.

 History

 In 2014, Bangladesh government approved to establish six new medical colleges at Tangail, Jamalpur, Manikganj, Sirajganj, Patuakhali and Rangamati with a view to improve the healthcare services in the country.

+On October 30, 2024, the Ministry of Health and Family Welfare changed the name of the medical college to "Jamalpur Medical College" from Sheikh Hasina Medical College.

 Organization and administration

-Sheikh Hasina Medical College is affiliated with the University of Dhaka.
+Jamalpur Medical College is affiliated with the University of Dhaka.
 The students receive MBBS degree from the University of Dhaka after completion of 5th year of study and passing the final Professional MBBS examination.

 This college is directly governed by Bangladesh Medical and Dental Council BMDC - an affiliation of Ministry of Health.

 The professional examinations are held under the university and results are given thereby.
 Internal Examinations are also taken on regular interval namely Card completions, Terms end and regular assessments.